arongate/tiny-websocket-app/terraform/ecs/README.md

-# Terraform Deployment for WebSocket Server on AWS App Runner
+# Terraform Deployment for WebSocket Server on ECS Fargate

-This folder contains Terraform code for deploying the WebSocket server on AWS App Runner.
+This folder contains Terraform code for deploying the WebSocket server an ECS Fargate Cluster.

 ## Prerequisites